appbaseio/Docs/content/docs/reactivesearch/react-native-searchbox/examples.md

 ### Basic Usage

-In this example we can see the usage of some of the props that are available with react-native `search-box` like `autoSuggest`, `enablePopularSuggestions`, `enableRecentSearches`, `showVoiceSearch`, usage of `QueryRules` to get the promoted results, etc.
+In this example we can see the usage of some of the props that are available with react-native `search-box` like `autoSuggest`, `enablePopularSuggestions`, `enableRecentSearches`, `showVoiceSearch`, etc.

 <div data-snack-id="@mohdashraf010897/github.com-appbaseio-searchbox:packages-native-examples-demo" data-snack-platform="web" data-snack-preview="true" data-snack-theme="light" style="overflow:hidden;background:#F9F9F9;border:1px solid var(--color-border);border-radius:4px;height:505px;width:100%"></div>
 <script async src="https://snack.expo.dev/embed.js"></script>